What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 What happens next?

-All proposed rules are reviewed by the federal Office of Management and Budget.
+All proposed rules are reviewed by the OMB.
 Sometimes they emerge and are published in a few days; sometimes they are rewritten, and it takes months.

-Meanwhile, Planned Parenthood officials say they will not know if they will take legal action until they see the final language of the rule.
+Meanwhile, Planned Parenthood officials say they will not know whether they will take legal action until they see the final language of the rule.
 But they say they do plan to use the regulatory process to fight the proposed changes that have been made public so far.

-Kaiser Health News is a nonprofit news service, and an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.
+Kaiser Health News is a nonprofit news service and an editorially independent program of the Kaiser Family Foundation.
+It is not affiliated with Kaiser Permanente.
 KHN's coverage of women's health care issues is supported in part by The David and Lucile Packard Foundation.